-Everybody’s got a chip, so people check in as soon as they’re at the StreamLine and check out during breaks and end of day.
+Everybody’s got a chip, so people check in as soon as they’re at the StreamLine and check out during breaks and end of the day.
 You really see the effective hours and payroll accounting becomes super easy this way.
-We therefore rolled out Innova time registration for all our operations."
+We, therefore, rolled out Innova time registration for all our operations."

 Brabant Meat is a young company in the town of Katwijk, in the province of Noord-Brabant, Netherlands.
 It was founded in 2010 and employs 40 people in total.
 Owner John Hendriks is proud to say that staff turnover in his company is extremely low.
 "Our well-trained workers enjoy our fine employee benefits package.
 People feel comfortable, so we got employees working here for more than six years."